open/close all folders

 - The conclusion to Peter F. Hamilton's The Night's Dawn Trilogy sees the entire human Confederation, star systems and all, teleported to a region a few dozen lightyears around above the Milky Way's ecliptic with help from the Sleeping God.
 It should be noted that this is over 900 systems and is estimated to be almost a trillion people, minus the souls of the recently-returned dead, of course.
 Ostensibly, it's so humanity can start working away from its current economic and political system toward something higher.

 - Mikhail Akhmanov's Dick Simon duology is based on the premise of humanity discovering the Rampant, a method of instantaneous interstellar travel that, with enough energy, can move entire cities to other worlds.
 This is exactly what happens.
 Most major cities get moved to newly-discovered habitable worlds in order to "give people space".
 The US and Canada move to Columbia, the European nations move to Europa (not the moon), Russia moves to Russia, the Latin American countries move to Latmerica, etc. The polluted Earth is abandoned (with massive craters and inland seas where there were cities), except by those countries too poor to afford to use the Rampant.

-- Entire planets get teleported around the universe with disturbing regularity in Doctor Who.
+- Entire planets get teleported across the universe with disturbing regularity: